 When were these source map made?
 They had to be made before the end of the ice age, because at the end of the ice age, the great ice dam holding back water in a huge lake finally gave way and the Grand Canyon was carved in just a few weeks.
 The Grand Canyon does not appear on any maps of California as an island that I have found, and is certainly not on the map used for this study, the Vingboons map of 1651.
 In fact, on the Vingboons map, two rivers cross the location of the Grand Canyon.
 This creates a problem, because the ice age supposedly reached a maximum 18,000 years ago (see Wikipedia article ), putting the date for modern man well before that.
 This pushes the date back into the realm of the Neanderthals, or even into the Paleolithic period, when we were supposed to be only capable of using stone tools.

 An even greater problem is that the map also had to predate the uplift of the Nevada-Utah-Wyoming area that followed the end of the latest continental drift event in North America. (see Wikipedia, Farallon plate) According to continental drift theory, when the continents spread apart, the North America continental plate was pushed over an oceanic plate, which was forced down into the mantle of the earth.
 The lighter minerals floated up against the bottom of North America, under the Nevada-Utah-Wyoming area.
 This area was lifted up from sea level (at least in Nevada, where the map shows where the sea encroached) to over 7,000 feet elevation in central Nevada, and similarly across all three states.
 The routes of rivers changed.
 The Rio Grande, shown on the Vingboons map as the Rio de Norte, which used to flow into the Gulf of California, was forced to flow to the Gulf of Mexico.
 The map places a geologically recent date on continental uplift, the uplift having happened after the map was made, putting it within the historical presence of humans on earth.
-Unfortunately, geology dates the North American continental drift events to the Jurassic period, 200,000,000 to 150,000,000 years ago.
+Geologists date the North American continental drift event to the Jurassic period, 200,000,000 to 150,000,000 years ago.
 How will Science deal with the loss of 150,000,000 years?
 Since it requires abandoning a well entrenched worldview, it is most likely that the vast majority of academia will simply ignore this study and its implications.

+These articles are my work and the result of my research.
+I have referenced all the sources I have used.
+None of these sources presents "California as an Island" as anything more than a myth.
 I graduated from UCLA in 1976 from the School of Engineering.
 I followed the course of study in chemical engineering.
 I was introduced to the whole topic of California as an island in about 2008 by Cliff Paiva, who was also researching the locations of features on the map.
 We have taken different paths in our efforts to decipher the map, but I much appreciate Cliff's getting me started.

 If you have any questions regarding these articles, you can email me at firstname.lastname@example.org